JasperFx/marten/docs/events/quickstart.md

 Simple, right?
 The above code will load the events from the database and run them through the `Create` & `Apply` handlers of the `QuestParty` projection, returning the current state of our party.

 What about the quest itself?
 On top of seeing our in-progress quest, we also want the ability to query our entire history of past quests.
-For this, we'll create an _inline_ projection that persists our Quest state to the database as the events are being written:
+For this, we'll create an _inline_ `SingleStreamProjection` that persists our Quest state to the database as the events are being written:

 <!-- snippet: sample_Quest -->
 <a id='snippet-sample_quest'></a>